 Services include general screening and assessment for the early identification of emotional and behavioral conditions in young children birth to age 8.
 Services include case management and referral/linkages to other community services and supports.
-Program services also include advocacy and ongoing support to families by developing a network of contacts and mutual support including a broad range of personalized and peer to peer social development services and educational courses designed to improve behavioral health and encourage improved parenting skills and prevent the development of behavioral health conditions.
+Program services also include advocacy and ongoing support to families by developing a network of contacts and mutual support including a broad range of personalized and peer to peer social development services and educational courses designed to improve behavioral health and encourage improved parenting skills and prevent the development of behavioral health conditions while establishing a unified family support system focused on supporting and educating families about behavioral health issues.
 All services utilize evidence-based practices or curricula and are provided in a culturally and linguistically appropriate manner for the targeted populations.

 PROGRAM SUMMARY

 Children

-Duo quo ma Comisos TAY (16-25)
+Program Serves TAY (16-25)

-Program Serves Adults (26-59)
+Adults (26-59)

 Older Adults

 Location of Services Community Based, Field Based

 Numbers of Individuals to be Served 3,924

 Annual Budget \$4,000,000

 Avg.
 Est. Cost per Person \$1,019

 Prevention Education

 Services Offered Case Management

 Referral and Linkage

-Services are provided county wide and open to all residents with a focus on children and families who are underserved, isolated, difficult to engage, and at-greater risk, including but not limited to, parents of children with disabilities (cognitive, emotional, and/or physical), foster/ adoptive parents, single parents, individuals with partners or a loved one with a history of substance use disorder or co-occurring disorders, families experiencing homelessness, incarceration (including parents who are themselves in Juvenile Hall or parents with children in Juvenile Hall), reunification, military families, LGBTQI families and families who are victims of domestic/school violence or other trauma, monolingual speaking communities, new immigrants, and refugees.
+Services are provided county wide and open to all residents with a focus on children and families who are underserved, isolated, difficult to engage, and at-greater risk, including but not limited to, parents of children with disabilities (cognitive, emotional, and/or physical), foster/ adoptive parents, single parents, individuals with partners or a loved one with a history of substance use disorder or co-occur[1]ring disorders, families experiencing homelessness, incarceration (including parents who are themselves in Juvenile Hall or parents with children in Juvenile Hall), reunification, military families, LGBTQI families and families who are victims of domestic/school violence or other trauma, monolingual speaking communities, new immigrants, and refugees.